a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

 It may not be commonly known, but Rekordbox already has a very elementary version of this functionality called the "Track Filter":
 ![alt text](../../images/Rekordbox_track_filter.png "Rekordbox Track Filter")

-There are many shortcomings with the Track Filter which make it far inferior to the [Combiner][djtools.rekordbox.playlist_combiner.Combiner]:
+There are many shortcomings with the Track Filter which make it far inferior to the [Combiner][djtools.collections.helpers.build_combiner_playlists]:

 1. Portability
     * can only be used on a laptop running Rekordbox (not available on XDJs, CDJs, etc.)